sslover/designing-for-data-personalization/syllabus.md

 * Custom chart demo
 * Assignment: Work on Midterm
-    * Designing around a dataset that is important to you - 2 main forms:
+    * Designing a new (playful) interaction around a dataset that you find personally meaningful (the most important consideration for this project is that it is a dataset that you find personally interesting).
+This dataset can be from an existing source or you can create it.
+2 primary options:
         1) a dataset that is personally important to you (and that you want to design around in a novel way);
         2) a dataset that you want to focus on tracking for a week or two (it could be your own data, community data, or any other dataset you want to newly create).
     * Requirements: